Chhatrapati Shivaji Maharaj International Airport: History

-Passenger and air traffic
+Passenger traffic and operational records

 Its passenger traffic was about 49.8 million in year 2018.
 It is also the second-busiest airport in terms of cargo traffic.
 In March 2017, the airport surpassed London's Gatwick Airport as the world's busiest to operate a single runway at a time.
 This was later surpassed again by Gatwick Airport at the end of 2019 due to passenger numbers falling at Mumbai.

 It handled a record of 1,007 aircraft movements on 9 December 2018, higher than its earlier record of 1,003 flight movements in a day in June 2018.
 It handled a record of 51 movements in one hour on 16 September 2014.
 In financial year 2020, the airport handled 45.87 million passengers, only second to IGI's 67.3 million in India.
 In financial year 2024–25, the airport handled the highest ever passengers in its history of over 55.1 million passengers, surpassing its maximum capacity of 50 million passengers per year, and second only to IGI's 79.2 million in India.

-Ownership
+Management and modernisation

 A consortium of GVK Industries, Airports Company South Africa, and Bidvest, won the bid to run the Mumbai Airport.
 To accomplish this task, Mumbai International Airport Private Limited (MIAL), a joint venture between the consortium (74%) and the Airports Authority of India (26%) was formed.
 Since then, MIAL has made several improvements in the aesthetics, design and passenger conveniences at CSMIA including the refurbishment of domestic terminals 1A & 1B, international terminals 2B & 2C, and the opening of a brand new domestic terminal 1C and new Terminal T2.
 MIAL also undertook airside improvement projects such as the commissioning of new taxiways, and aprons and the reconstruction of the two runways.
 In February 2008, MIAL entered into an agreement with Air Transport IT specialist SITA that led to CSIA becoming the first airport in India to Implement Common-use self-service Kiosks and CUTE (Common Use Terminal Equipment) check-in systems.

 In February 2021, the Adani Group, through its subsidiary, Adani Enterprises acquired both GVK and Bidvest's stakes in MIAL, giving it a controlling interest of 74% in the venture.